-The 1989 targeted massacre of 14 women at École Polytechnique in Montreal was the deciding factor for Kim Jones choosing to study engineering rather than science for her undergraduate degree.
+The 1989 targeted massacre of 14 women at École Polytechnique in Montreal was the deciding factor for Kim Jones (BASc '95, chemical engineering) choosing to study engineering rather than science for her undergraduate degree.

 She wanted to prove women deserve a place in engineering because, in her words, “they are every bit as smart and capable as any man.”

-During her time as a Waterloo chemical engineering student, part of which she served as VP External for the Engineering Society, Jones was a passionate advocate for diversity and inclusion in engineering.
+During her time as a Waterloo student, part of which she served as VP External for the Engineering Society, Jones was a passionate advocate for diversity and inclusion in engineering.

-She joined McMaster University as a chemical engineering professor and biomaterials researcher in 2003.
+In 2003, she joined McMaster University as a chemical engineering professor and biomaterials researcher.